So you’re planning (or are thinking about) backpacking Africa! Yay! Well, you’ve come to the right place!

 Be Prepared for Unwanted Attention

-“I like you, I love you”, the man said, staring at me longingly through the front window of the mini bus I was sitting in – much to the amusement of the rest of the bus.
-“Thanks, I like me too!”
+“I like you, I love you”, the man I’d never met before said, staring at me longingly through the front window of the minibus I was sitting in – much to the amusement of the rest of the bus.
+“Thanks, I love me too!”
 I said.
 He continued to stare for a few more seconds before walking away.
-10 minutes later, he as back.
+10 minutes later, he’s back.
 He declares his love again.